i3/i3/.github/CONTRIBUTING.md

    having access to the source code is too time-consuming.
 Additionally, experience has shown that often, the software in question is responsible for the issue.
 Please raise an issue with the software in question, not i3.
+5. Please note that i3 does not support compositors (e.g. compton).
+If you encountered the issue you are about to report while using a compositor, please try reproducing it without a compositor.

 ## Pull requests